jedrichards/es6/README.md

 ES6 classes provide a standardised approach to prototypical inheritance supported by a layer of syntactic sugar built into the language.

-The syntax supports inheritance, constructor functions, getters and setters, super functions and static properties.
+The syntax supports inheritance, a concise method syntax, constructor functions, getters and setters, super functions and static properties.

 ### Example